-- a. define the concept of assurance and compare the purposes and characteristics of reasonable and limited levels of assurance obtained from different assurance engagements; - state why users desire assurance reports and provide examples of the benefits gained from them such as to assure the quality of an entity's published corporate responsibility or sustainability report; - c. compare the functions and responsibilities of the different parties involved in an assurance engagement; - d. identify the issues which can lead to gaps between the outcomes delivered by the assurance engagement and the expectations of users of the assurance reports, and suggest how these can be overcome; - e. identify the steps involved in obtaining, accepting and agreeing the terms of an assurance engagement; - f. identify the process of planning an assurance engagement, including risk assessment; - g. define materiality and identify its role in the assurance engagement; - h. identify how the assurance provider reports to the engaging party; - recognise the need to plan and perform assurance engagements with an attitude of professional scepticism and the exercise of professional judgement; and - j. recognise the characteristics of fraud and distinguish between fraud and error.
+- a. define the concept of assurance and compare the purposes and characteristics of reasonable and limited levels of assurance obtained from different assurance engagements; - state why users desire assurance reports and provide examples of the benefits gained from them such as to assure the quality of an entity's published corporate responsibility or sustainability report; - c. compare the functions and responsibilities of the different parties involved in an assurance engagement; - d. identify the issues which can lead to gaps between the outcomes delivered by the assurance engagement and the expectations of users of the assurance reports, and suggest how these can be overcome; - e. identify the steps involved in obtaining, accepting and agreeing the terms of an assurance engagement; - f. identify the process of planning an assurance engagement, including risk assessment and the implications of climate change for an entity's financial statements; - g. define materiality and identify its role in the assurance engagement; - h. identify how the assurance provider reports to the engaging party; - recognise the need to plan and perform assurance engagements with an attitude of professional scepticism and the exercise of professional judgement; and - j. recognise the characteristics of fraud and distinguish between fraud and error.